AmmaarSiddiqui/InternTrack/docs/USERMANUAL.md

 ### Finding a Same-Day Partner ("Pump Now")

 Use this feature when you need a partner for a single session, right now or later today.
+1. Navigate to the "**Match**" tab.

-1. Navigate to the "**Pump Now**" tab.
+2. Navigate to the "**Pump Now**" section.
-2. Enter the details for today's session:
+3. Enter the details for today's session:
     * **Workout Type:** (e.g., "Leg Day," "Push," "Full Body," "Cardio")
     * **Time Window:** (e.g., "Between 5:00 PM and 7:00 PM")
     * **Location:** (This will default to your primary gym but can be changed)
-3. Click search, and the app will show you a list of available users who match your criteria.
+4. Click search, and the app will show you a list of available users who match your criteria.
-4. You can click on a profile to see more details.
+5. You can click on a profile to see more details.
-5. If you find a good match, click "**Send Request**".
+6. If you find a good match, click "**Send Request**".
-6. When they accept, a new chat will automatically open in your messages tab so you can coordinate the details (e.g., "Meet by the squat racks at 5:30?").
+7. When they accept, a new chat will automatically open in your messages tab so you can coordinate the details (e.g., "Meet by the squat racks at 5:30?").

 ### Finding a Long-Term Partner

 Use this feature to find a consistent partner who matches your weekly routine and long-term goals.
+1. Navigate to the "**Match**" tab.

-1. Select the "**Long-Term Partner**" matching mode.
+2. Select the "**Long-Term Partner**" matching mode.
-2. The app will search for users based on your detailed profile information, prioritizing:
+3. The app will search for users based on your detailed profile information, prioritizing:
     * **Schedule Overlap:** People who are free on the same days and times as you.
     * **Workout Split:** People who follow a similar split (e.g., you both do Push/Pull/Legs).
     * **Goal Alignment:** People with similar fitness goals and experience levels.
-3. The app will show you a ranked list of potential partners with a compatibility score (e.g., "87% Match").
+4. The app will show you a ranked list of potential partners with a compatibility score (e.g., "87% Match").
-4. You can browse these profiles and send a "**Partnership Request**" to those who look like a good fit.
+5. You can browse these profiles and send a "**Partnership Request**" to those who look like a good fit.
-5. If they accept, a chat will open so you can discuss your schedules and plan your workouts.
+6. If they accept, a chat will open so you can discuss your schedules and plan your workouts.

 ### The Discover Feed